kcloudy0717/Kaguya/README.md

 1. Initialize submodules after you have cloned, use CMake GUI to configure and generate visual studio solution.
 (I ran [bfg-repo cleaner](https://rtyley.github.io/bfg-repo-cleaner/) on this repo because I was committing all my assets, the repo is way smaller now with the downside of unable to see old commit file changes)

-2. Download assets from [Releases](https://github.com/KaiH0717/Kaguya/releases/tag/v1.0) and extract the contents into a directory named assets in the root directory of the repo.
+2. Download assets from [ProjectAssets](https://github.com/KaiH0717/ProjectAssets/tree/Kaguya) repo and extract the contents into a directory named assets in the root directory of the repo.
 (There's a build event that'll copy contents from asset to the executable directory)

 3. When the project is build, all the assets and required dlls will be copied to the directory of the executable.
 There is a folder containing all the scenes in the asset directory for the showcase, those can be loaded from the context menu of the Hierarchy window of the application's UI.